You've found an area that we don't have tips for yet.

 your device listed, touch the "Settings" icon on your device, scroll down to "Accounts,"

 and touch "+ Add account" to add your Google Account.

 Then, click "Install" to download the app to your device.
 If the app isn't free, click on

 the price, enter your payment information, and click "Buy."
 You'll see the app appear on

 the home screen of your device once it has been downloaded.

-This feature uses Google Now, which is only available within the Google app on Android
+This feature uses Google Now, which is available within the Google app on Android 4.1+ and

 Open the Google app.
-If you see a welcome screen, choose "Yes, I'm in," and sign in to
+If you see a welcome screen, choose "GET STARTED," then "SET UP."

-If you already have the Google app, tap the menu icon in the upper left corner.
-Select
+If you already have the Google app installed, tap the menu icon in the upper left corner.